Rocky Mountain Spotted Fever (RMSF)

 • Wearing long-sleeved shirts

 Engorged ticks should be removed with care and not crushed between the fingers because crushing the tick may result in disease transmission.
 The tick’s body should not be grasped or squeezed.
 Gradual traction on the head with a small forceps dislodges the tick.
-The point of attachment should be swabbed with alcohol.
+The point of attachment and the person's hands should be disinfected with soap and water, rubbing alcohol, or hand sanitizer.
 Petroleum jelly, lit matches, and other irritants are not effective ways to remove ticks and should not be used.

 Key Points